3 THINGS + 1 TO DO BEFORE STARTING CODING YOUR SCRAPER

 LOOK FOR API TO GET DATA FROM

-APIs are great friends of the web scrapers since they’re much more reliable and less prone to changes over time.
+APIs are great friends of web scrapers since they’re much more reliable and less prone to changes over time.
 Using APIs is also more efficient and this can be an advantage also for the target server.

 Looking for API is quite simple, all you need is the Inspect developer tool and tab network.
-In the case of e-commerce, you can go to the product catalog page and see if, when going from the first page of it to the second, there’s an API called, like the following example.
+In the case of e-commerce, you can go to the product catalog page and see if, when going from the first page to the second, there’s an API called, like the following example.